massanchik/daction/README.md

 daction
 =======

-Performs custom action to all/specified elements in a directory.
+Performs custom action in all/specified directories by pattern.

 Examples:
 -------